• Skip to primary navigation

 No matter the occasion, grazing boards are a great option for any get together!
 This game day charcuterie board is built with easy and accessible ingredients, so there is something for everyone to enjoy.

-Level of difficulty: Easy.
+So easy to make!
 Putting together a beautiful cheese board requires some cutting, and arranging, but nothing you can’t handle!

-Time: Giving yourself 20-30 minutes to prep your board will ensure you do not feel rushed, and will give you enough time to artfully arrange all of your ingredients onto your cheese platter.
+Ready in under 30 minutes.
+Giving yourself 20-30 minutes to prep your board will ensure you do not feel rushed, and will give you enough time to artfully arrange all of your ingredients onto your cheese platter.

 The best cheese boards have a variety of cheeses (I recommend at least 2-3), crackers (I recommend at least 2 kinds), cured meats (if you are not making a vegetarian cheese board), and several sweet and savory accompaniments with a variety of textures for your guests to mix and match and enjoy together.